spidasoftware/schema/resources/v1/schema/spidacalc/calc/README.md

 Calc stores UUIDs for all components on the pole.
 They aren't used as identifiers by the program - they are for interfacing with other applications.
 You may include them if you have track them, but the id field is the one that is important for building the pole.

+###Geographic Coordinates

+All geographic coordinates are now in GeoJSON format.
+This is a very simple format specified here: http://geojson.org/geojson-spec.html  An important note about GeoJSON is that withing the GeoJSON object, lat/lon coordinates are given with the longitude first. example:
+{
+	"type":"point",
+	"coordinates":[(longitude), (latitude), (optional altitude)] }

 ###Useful JSON Development tools:

 - [jsonlint.com] - validates that your json is correctly formed with more useful errors.